Memphis Wrongful Death Lawyers

 How Are the Funds Divided?

 If there is only a surviving spouse filing for compensation, the surviving spouse receives all of the money.
 However, if there is a surviving spouse and surviving children of the deceased, they split the money between them.
 The exception to this rules is that the surviving spouse is always entitled to 1/3 of the settlement, regardless of how many surviving children there are.
 In cases like this the spouse would receive 1/3 of the settlement and the remaining amount would be divided evenly amongst the surviving children.

 If you wish to recover damages like funeral and burial expenses, loss of income, loss of companionship, and more, it’s best to act quickly to ensure you don’t miss a deadline and lose your opportunity to be compensated.
 The at-fault driver or other party who caused your loved one’s death must be held accountable for their actions – our attorneys can help.

+Involved in a fatal accident in Memphis, TN?
 The sooner you call, the sooner your family can reach closure.
 Get started on your case today by calling our Memphis wrongful death attorneys at (901) 231-4779.

 Extensive & Detailed Jury Research